RoyChao19477/SEMamba/README.md

 This is the official implementation of the SEMamba paper.
 For more details, please refer to: [An Investigation of Incorporating Mamba for Speech Enhancement](https://arxiv.org/abs/2405.06573)

+⚠️ **Notice**: Currently the default setting is Mamba-1 model structure.
+You can modify the `model/mamba_block.py` directly if you would like to try Mamba-2 model structure.

 ## Requirement
     * Python >= 3.9
     * CUDA >= 12.0